 Finding your Member of Congress is easy.
 Simply go to the following website and enter your address: http://www.contactingthecongress.org.

 Last Congress we were able to help generate 228 cosponsors for their resolution.
 Getting back to that level as soon as possible is the best way to encourage our leaders in Washington to focus on more commonsense reforms for the Postal Service.

-2) Adding your company to our letter to the Appropriations Committee advocating for inclusion of a new 6-day rider for the FY2016 appropriations bill.
-If are willing to add your company to our support letter, please email Rafe Morrissey at email@example.com or firstname.lastname@example.org , ideally by close of business on Monday, February 16, 2015.
+Our thanks to the 12 GCA member companies that added their names to our letter to the Appropriations Committee advocating for inclusion of a new 6-day rider for the FY2016 appropriations bill.
 A strong showing of support is one of the best ways we can ensure that the Appropriators will preserve this important service standard.